 Specialist Leaders of Education (SLE) are middle or senior leaders with a specialism who can focus on developing the capacity and capability of other leaders so that they have the skills to lead their own teams and improve practice in their own schools.
 The STSA are responsible for designating SLEs.
-There are currently 18 SLEs that have been designated by the STSA coverin a range of specialisms across phases.
-Further information can be found on the STSA website at http://www.sloughlearning.org.uk/sloughteaching-school-alliance
+There are a number of SLEs that have been designated by the STSA covering a range of specialisms across phases.
+Further information can be found on the STSA website at www.stsa.online